-When you return from your first travel career break, you might find it difficult to settle into the old routine again.
+When you return from a long travel adventure, you might find it difficult to settle into the old routine again.
 But here’s the thing: you don’t need to.
 Why do things the same way did them before?
 If travel has changed your perspective – and I know it did mine – then embrace that.
 And if your next trip just seems so, SO far way, there’s still plenty you can do to feed your travel passion while you’re at home.

 I’ve taken a few measures to keep that travel bug alive and curious.
 In this article I outline all the things I’m doing outside of my nine-to-five – starting with some small ideas and building up to some bigger ones – to keep my travel desires satisfied.